asimmubeen/DSDoctor/LinearRegression.md

 It is important to check these assumptions before fitting a linear regression model and to take appropriate action if any of the assumptions are violated.
 Failing to meet these assumptions can lead to biased or incorrect results.

+## More on IT

+In simple terms, linear regression is a statistical method used to predict the relationship between a dependent variable and one or more independent variables.
+It is a type of supervised learning, meaning it uses labeled data to train a model and make predictions.

+Here are a few different ways to understand linear regression:

+### Graphical Representation
+One way to understand linear regression is through a graphical representation.
+Linear regression attempts to draw a straight line through a set of points to represent the relationship between the dependent and independent variables.
+The line is drawn in such a way that it minimizes the distance between the line and the points, thereby providing the best fit to the data.

+### Equation Representation

+Another way to understand linear regression is through its equation.
+The equation for a simple linear regression with one independent variable is:

+$$Y = β_0 + β_1*X + ε$$

+where $Y$ is the dependent variable, $X$ is the independent variable, $β_0$ is the intercept, $β_1$ is the coefficient for $X$, and $ε$ is the error term.
+The coefficients $β_0$ and $β_1$ are estimated from the data during the training process.

+### Assumptions
+Yet another way to understand linear regression is through its assumptions.
+Linear regression makes several assumptions about the data, such as linearity, independence, homoscedasticity, and normality of residuals.
+Violation of these assumptions can lead to inaccurate predictions and biased coefficients.

+### Applications
+Finally, understanding linear regression through its applications can also be helpful.
+Linear regression is commonly used in fields such as finance, economics, and social sciences to predict outcomes such as stock prices, GDP, and voting behavior.
+It can also be used for prediction and forecasting in areas such as sales, marketing, and supply chain management.

 ## Python Code
 Here is an example of linear regression in Python using the scikit-learn library: